fobass/cue/docs/TERMS_OF_SERVICE.md

 ## 25. Privacy

-Your use of the App is also governed by our Privacy Policy, available at [link-to-privacy-policy].
+Your use of the App is also governed by our Privacy Policy, available at [https://fobass.github.io/cue/PRIVACY_POLICY)].
 By using the App, you consent to our Privacy Policy.

 ## 26. Feedback